Updated: Jan 11

 Researchers stated that Licorice shows significantly improved learning and memory, for many brain conditions.*

-Effect of Glabridin from Glycyrrhiza glabra appears to be a promising candidate for memory improvement.
+The effect of Glabridin from Glycyrrhiza glabra appears to be a promising candidate for memory improvement.

 Multi herbal formulations that have Licorice, Aloe weed, Gotu kola, Ashwagandha and Bacopa have higher efficacy to boost memory and to improve concentration.
 The presence of Ashwagandha along with Licorice helps to control anger, fear and emotions.
 All these herbs have memory enhancing capacity and should help to boost energy levels also.*